-With respect to cash compensation, we use a single revenue share arrangement across all of our investment teams.
+With respect to asset-based revenues, we use a single revenue share arrangement across all of our investment teams.
 Under the revenue share, each team shares a bonus pool consisting of 25% of the asset-based revenues earned by the strategies managed by the respective team.
 The revenue share directly links the majority of the investment teams' cash compensation to long-term growth in revenues, which, over the long-term, we believe is primarily linked to investment performance.
-The revenue share is objective, predictable, transparent, and the same for all teams.
+The asset-based revenue share is objective, predictable, transparent, and the same for all teams.
+In addition, each team is generally entitled to a share of performance-based revenues earned by the strategies managed by the team.
+In the future, we expect that performance fees will represent a higher proportion of our total revenues.